neo4j-contrib/neomodel/doc/source/advanced_query_operations.rst

     Supplier.nodes.traverse_relations(available_species="coffees__species")
         .annotate(Last(Collect("last_species")))
         .all()

+Note how `annotate` is used to add the aggregation method to the query.

 .. note::
     Using the Last() method right after a Collect() without having set an ordering will return the last element in the list as it was returned by the database.